-Arthur Sadoun on COVID-19, marketer advice and whether Publicis will stay independent
+Arthur Sadoun on Covid-19, marketer advice and whether Publicis will stay independent

 The beginning of the year shows that we are well-armed to face this unprecedented time.
 We have the financial backbone.
 We have the country model to better leverage our resources.
 We have unique assets in creativity, media, data and technology at a time when all of our clients will need help to transform for the new normal.
 But, just as importantly, we have a united and diverse team to come out of this crisis stronger.
 I want to take this opportunity to thank them all for the dedication and strength in this tough time.

-What would you hope changes (in the world or business) as a result of the crisis?
+What would you hope changes (in the world and/or business) as a result of the crisis?

-Since the COVID-19 crisis began, everyone has been forced to collaborate in new ways, at country level, within companies and even with our neighbors.
+Since the Covid-19 crisis began, everyone has been forced to collaborate in new ways, at country level, within companies and even with our neighbours.
 I hope that same spirit will endure once we all get out of the eye of the storm.

 Have you found anything to like about the lockdown?